PGY1 Pharmacy Practice

 Milwaukee Veterans Affairs Medical Center Post Graduate Year One (PGY-1) Pharmacy Residency

-The Clement J. Zablocki VA Medical Center offers a post graduate year one (PGY1) residency that is accredited by the American Society of Health Systems Pharmacists (ASHP).
-The program offers a well balanced pharmacy experience in both ambulatory and acute care settings which prepares residents for all aspects of pharmacy practice.
+Milwaukee Veterans Affairs Medical Center Post Graduate Year One (PGY-1) Pharmacy Residency The Clement J. Zablocki VA Medical Center offers a post graduate year one (PGY1) residency that is accredited by the American Society of Health Systems Pharmacists (ASHP).
+The program offers a well-balanced pharmacy experience in both ambulatory and acute care settings which prepares residents for all aspects of pharmacy practice.
 The program is flexible to meet the career goals of each resident.
 In addition to the PGY-1 program, the Milwaukee VA also offers PGY-2 residencies in infectious diseases, internal medicine, medication use safety, and psychiatry.

 Unique to VA system, pharmacists gain prescriptive authority in certain areas of expertise.
 After completing a thorough anticoagulation training program, pharmacists have authority to prescribe warfarin and other anticoagulant medications for veterans.
 Service commitment activities include anticoagulation monitoring on extended care floors and nursing home chart reviews.
 In addition, residents are involved in our pharmacokinetic service.

 During the residency year, residents will learn skills to effectively outline and perform medication use evaluations.
 Throughout the course of this one-year program, residents will further develop drug information, administrative, time management and organizational skills to aid in the practice of pharmacy.
 Verbal and written communication skills will be enhanced.
 In addition, residents will be required to design, conduct, and complete a research project throughout their residency year.
 This research project should be suitable for publishing.
-Most projects require approval from the facility Investigational Review Board (IRB).
+Project proposals are reviewed by the Medical Center’s Research department and deemed research (which requires Investigational Review Board (IRB) approval) or process improvement (which is exempt from IRB).
 Residents present their preliminary results at a poster session at the ASHP midyear clinical meeting in December.
 Final results are then presented at the Great Lakes Pharmacy Resident Conference in April.

 For example, a resident interested in pursuing a PGY2 or career in ambulatory care may choose to maximize the amount of weeks spent in Primary Care, choose to do electives in Endocrine and Women’s Health, while doing a minimal number of weeks in Critical Care.
 A co-resident may choose to spend more time in General Medicine, Critical Care, and an Elective in Nutrition, while spending fewer weeks in ambulatory rotations.
 Some residents will maximize the amount of time spent in required rotations, doing minimal electives, while others will choose to have more rotations that are shorter in length.